Tinnitus: Stopping the Sound in Your Head

 What causes tinnitus

-People with hearing loss also can have tinnitus.
-Being exposed to loud noise for a
+People with hearing loss can have tinnitus.
+Being exposed to loud noise for a long

-long time can cause tinnitus, as well as hearing loss.
-Many medicines can cause tinnitus.
+time can cause tinnitus, as well as hearing loss.
+It can also be caused by simple

 How to treat it